microsoft/vscode-mezzurite/README.md

 After a successful install, you'll see a Reload button.
 Clicking on this will restart VS Code to enable the extension.

 ## Limitations
-Currently tracking Components and Modules feature is only supported for mezzurite-angular framework.
+- Currently tracking Components and Modules feature is only supported for mezzurite-angular framework.
+- Explorer views are fixed and therefore are always visible.
+In the case of React, the modules section would not be needed.

 ## Contributing